wodby/docs/1.0/docs/stacks/python/local.md

 6. Optional: macOS users please read [this](#docker-for-mac)
 7. Optional: Windows users please read [this](#permissions-issues)
 8. By default python container will start Gunicorn HTTP server, update `$GUNICORN_APP` in `Dockerfile` for your application name.
 If you have your application in a subdirectory specify it in `$GUNICORN_PYTHONPATH`
-9. Build your python image by running `make build` or `docker-compose build`.
+9. Build your python image by running `make build` or `docker compose build`.
 This will create a new image with installed packages from your `requirements.txt`.
 If you're using `pipenv` uncomment the corresponding lines in Dockerfile to copy `Pipfile`, `Pipfile.lock` and run `pipenv install` instead of `pip`.
 If compilation of native extension for some of your packages fail you probably need to install additional dev packages, see example in `Dockerfile`
-10. Run containers: [`make`](#make-commands) or `docker-compose up -d`.
+10. Run containers: [`make`](#make-commands) or `docker compose up -d`.
 Your codebase from `./` will be mounted to the python image with installed packages
 11. Your python application should be up and running at http://python.docker.localhost:8000
 12. You can see status of your containers and their logs via portainer: http://portainer.python.docker.localhost:8000

-You can stop containers by executing [`make stop`](#make-commands) or `docker-compose stop`.
+You can stop containers by executing [`make stop`](#make-commands) or `docker compose stop`.

 !!! info "Static and media files on Django"
     If you're running Django make sure you have `STATIC_ROOT` specified in your settings file, if not, add `STATIC_ROOT = os.path.join(BASE_DIR, 'static')`.
 The default Nginx [virtual host preset](https://github.com/wodby/nginx#django) uses `/static` and `/media` locations and the same directories in your application root.
 You can adjust them via [`$NGINX_DJANGO_` environment variables](https://github.com/wodby/nginx#environment-variables)